Learn About LIHEAP in Georgia

 If you are in need of utility assistance in Georgia, it is important to learn more about this program and the benefits that are offered to qualifying families while funding is available.
 Additionally, reviewing eligibility requirements can help you to determine whether or not your family may be eligible to receive benefits.
 Once you are ready to apply, you can reduce the hassle you may face by familiarizing yourself with the LIHEAP application process, including when applications are accepted each year and the documentation that must be provided alongside your application.

-Types of LIHEAP Energy Assistance in Georgia
+Learn About Types of LIHEAP Energy Assistance in Georgia

 Heating assistance is offered in Georgia to qualifying low income families and households in order to help offset some of the cost of winter utility bills.
 By doing so, Georgia residents will have a reduced risk to safety and health issues that arise from a lack of heat in the coldest months of the year.
 This is reduced risk is especially important for individuals who are considered especially vulnerable to illness or death if a home grows too cold, such as those with disabilities, senior citizens and very young children.